Search over 1.4 million articles by over 600 experts

-Not only do the French eat a lot of crêpes on Chandeleur, but they also do a bit of fortune telling while making them.
-It is traditional to hold a coin in your writing hand and a crêpe pan in the other, and flip the crêpe into the air.
-If you manage to catch the crêpe in the pan, your family will be prosperous for the rest of the year.
+Not only do the French eat a lot of crêpes on la Chandeleur, but they also do a bit of fortune-telling while making them.
+It is traditional to hold a coin in your writing hand and a crêpe pan in the other, then flip the crêpe into the air.
+If you manage to catch the crêpe in the pan, your family will supposedly be prosperous for the rest of the year.

 There are all kinds of French proverbs and sayings for Chandeleur; here are just a few.
 Note the similarities to the Groundhog Day predictions made in the US and Canada: